Table of Contents

 The plan of righteousness by faith places the law in its right place.
 The purpose of law is to convict of sin (Romans 3:20) and to show the high standard of righteousness.
 The sinner who faces the law sees his transgression and shortcomings.
-Then, the law directs him to Christ for cleansing and power (Galatians 3:24).
-And faith and love produce in him a new desire to obey the law (Romans 1:5; 16:26).
+Then, the law directs him to Christ for cleansing and victory over sin (Galatians 3:24).
+And faith and God’s love produce in him a new desire to obey the law (Romans 1:5; 16:26).
 Thus, love fulfills the law (Romans 13:8, 10).

 The final conflict in the great controversy between Christ and Satan will be based on obedience to God’s law.
 Satan’s last deception would be that it is no longer necessary to obey every principle of God’s law.
 “And the dragon was enraged with the woman, and he went to make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ” (Revelation 12:17).
 But God’s children will be identified as those that “keep the commandments of God and the faith of Jesus” (Revelation 14:12).

-The specific commandment controverted will be the fourth in the Ten Commandments (Exodus 20:8-11).
+The specific commandment controverted will be the fourth in the Ten Commandments, the Sabbath (Exodus 20:8-11).
 There is general agreement among the believers that the other nine are of universal requirement.
-But the early Christian church substituted God’s the seventh-day Sabbath with the first day of the week as the day of worship.
+But the early Christian church substituted God’s seventh-day Sabbath with the first day of the week as the day of worship.
 This act was predicted in Daniel 7:25.
 However, this claim is not supported by Scripture.
 (Read The Seal of God and the Mark of Apostasy)

 In His service,